p0dyakov/flutter_interview/README_EN.md

    - All existing types have been divided into non-nullable and nullable versions.
 For example, `int` became `int` (non-nullable) and `int?` (nullable)

 2. **The new root of the hierarchy is "Object?"**:
-   - Has a new root class `Object' been introduced?`, which can be null.
+   - Has a new root class `Object` been introduced?`, which can be null.
 In previous versions of Dart, the root class was `Object`

 3. **Changes in the error hierarchy**:
 - A new class `NullThrownError` has been introduced, which represents an error that occurs when trying to throw a `null` exception